JonasBraun04/WebbyScrappy/README.md

 # WebbyScrappy
-simple app that scrapps data from websites with jsoup
+simple app that scrapps data from websites with jsoup.
+This is just a very basic template...